https://guernicamag.com/wp-content/uploads/2015/04/MELISSA-MURRAY_600.jpg

 Melissa Murray, A Depth Equal to Height, 2013.
 Mixed media, 60 x 40 in.

-One late spring, the celebrated author, former exile, and respected voice for the political left in Latin America, Eduardo Galeano, arrived in New York City to discuss the art of resisting empire.
+One evening in late spring, the celebrated author, former exile, and respected voice for the political left in Latin America, Eduardo Galeano, arrived in New York City to discuss the art of resisting empire.
 The conversation was to take place in mid-Manhattan, where Galeano was scheduled to share the stage with writer and activist Arundhati Roy.
 I found him an hour or two before, backstage, wearing a crisp white t-shirt that flattered his youthful tan.
 My presence was merely incidental, the result of a friend’s invitation to join her in interviewing the writer.
 Those were difficult times and my friends were keeping an eye on me, trying to make sure I didn’t spend too much time at home alone.

 Nothing of what Galeano said during the interview stayed with me except his voice.
 But I do remember, with painful vividness, the few awkward moments we shared alone before people began to stream into the room.
 Galeano, gallant and gracious, filled the gap by explaining that he had just returned from a visit to the Sahara.
 The Saa-Ha-ra, as he pronounced it.